artnerdnet/WWCodeBarcelona/Github - HackNight/Commit_Push_Pull.md

 Record your local changes to the repository.
 It stores this changes with an index and a log message the user provides.

   - `git commit -m "Log explaining the changes"` Automatically commits the staged or added files with the message between "".
+  - `git commit -a` Adds the current tracked files and starts the commit on terminal so you can enter your log
+  - `git commit Filename.extension` Adds one file and commits it

 If you want to learn how to write good commit messages you should read [this post](https://chris.beams.io/posts/git-commit/).
 Also in the [documentation for Git-Commit](https://git-scm.com/docs/git-commit) you will find all possible commands for commit or you can run `git commit --help` on terminal to get them.